Top 10 SEO Tips

 7. Internal Links

-Use links within your site to encourage search engines to index more of your pages.
+Use links within your site

 8. Outbound Links

-Give your visitors a more powerful user experience by creating outbound links to non-competitive sites.
+Give your visitors a more powerful user experience by creating outbound links to non-competitive sites

-Outbound links to other websites are also interesting to search engine spiders, especially if the sites you are linking to contain information related to your website.
-If you’re a tire dealer and link to your good friend’s flower shop business, the spider will not consider that link nearly as interesting as if you link to an article on tire wear and rotation.
-So put on your research cap and see what interesting sites you can find on the internet that are not competitor links, but that provide valuable information for your site’s visitors.
+So put on your research cap and see what exciting sites you can find on the internet that are not competitor links, but that provide valuable information for your site’s visitors.
 Then find places where you can link to these sites within your website.
 The search engines will thank you for your helpfulness.
-Check out the Top Of The List Resources page for an example of one way to implement outbound links.

 9. Set Up Measurable Conversions

-Measuring your website’s ROI requires finding a way to measure conversions.
+Measuring your website’s ROI requires finding a way to measure conversions

-• When using a standard marketing mix strategy to generate visibility and brand your company, the conversion factor—the marketing method that made your customers choose you—often gets lost.
 In reality, that decision may result from a mix of the various methods you’ve used to market your organization.
-Still, there are ways that a website can provide some measurement of conversion, and subsequently feed into you ROI.
-Ways to measure conversions include:
+Still, there are ways that a website can provide some measurement of conversion, and subsequently feed into your ROI.

-• Creating an online form for visitors to complete to request more information or pricing
+• Creating an online form for visitors to complete to request more information or pricing.

-• Setting up a simple newsletter sign-up
+• Setting up a simple newsletter sign-up.

-• Allowing on-site purchases
+• Allowing on-site purchases.

 By creating these simple calls-to-action, and measuring them consistently, you can determine if your website is providing a valuable experience for visitors, and can also alert you to possible problem areas on your website.
-Alter one factor in your marketing mix at a time for best results in conversion measurement.
+Only alter one factor in your marketing mix at a time for best results in conversion measurement.

-Some organizations have websites which have more of a showroom nature.
-These sites generally sell their products or services that are obtained through a lengthy sales or bidding process that can’t be done simply online.
-Many times these firms assume that everyone coming to their website was directed there by their sales force or through “other” marketing efforts rather than by querying a search engine.
-Yet SEO should be just as important for these organizations as it is for any other website.
-In addition to potential customers, some examples of target audiences these firms might want to attract through search engines:
+Firms assume that everyone coming to their website was directed there by their sales team or through “other” marketing efforts, rather than by querying a search engine.
+Yet, SEO should be just as important for these organizations as it is for any other website.

 • News reporters seeking information about the products or services you offer for an article they’re writing.
 It would be a shame to miss out on the free press and give it to your competitor whose site came up on the search results list!